Kaelancode/Hello-World/README.md

-# My Journey through datascience
+# My Journey Learning datascience
 Commemorate the start of my journey on Github

 First i will start with Python tutorials that i have done on Udemy